aros-translation-team/translations/README.md

 e.g.
 * git update-index --cacheinfo 160000,03d7dff560ac8ed64f16e763204b04ce91ca5faf,workbench/system/AboutAROS/catalogs

 Then commit and push the changes.
+Repeat this process for the submodules in the main AROS repository.

 Updating the AROS Developer mirror
 ----------------------------------